aligokalppeker/hypelcnn/README.md

 # Requirements

-Works with Python 3.7 and library requirements are placed in "requirements.txt".
+Works with Python 3.7.
+Library dependencies are put in "requirements.txt".

 # Source Files